 This car was originally built by Pullman Standard in 1912 for the ICR and named “Stratacona.”
 Originally it was built as 10-2 sleeper and operated in passenger service.
 It was later configured as a rules instruction car, used to train railway workers.

 J.G.
 Madigan, one of the instructors, taught in this car.
 In one half of the car were his living quarters, complete with kitchen, bedroom, dining room, living room and bathroom while the classroom was located in the other.

 As a Rules Instructor, he moved through the district testing the qualifications of the operating employees and instructing them on any changes made in the rules as set down by the governing Board of Transport.
 The safe operation of the railroad was first priority.
 Employees were tested every two years and had to achieve a 90% score to pass.
 If they failed, they could be taken out of service.

-After it’s service as a Rules Instruction Car was no longer required, it was renovated and used as a public library in Gogama, Ontario.
-In the early eighties the Town of Capreol acquired and restored the car for Prescott Park, where it is currently on display as a replica School Car.
+After its service as a Rules Instruction Car was no longer required, it was renovated and used as a public library in Gogama, Ontario.
+In the early 1980s the Town of Capreol acquired and restored the car for Prescott Park, where it is currently on display as a replica School Car.

 Rob Fleming, an employee with Vale, was determined to see the piece preserved and spent years playing “hide and go seek” with the mammoth car around Vale’s property ensuring that it remained out of the way of regular operations until its transportation to Capreol could be arranged.